Zokrates/ZoKrates/zokrates_book/src/zokrates_js.md

 }

 zokrates.initialize(importResolver).then(() => {
-    // we have to initialize wasm module before calling api functions zokrates.compile("def main(private field a) -> (field): return a", "main") });
+    // we have to initialize the wasm module before calling api functions zokrates.compile("def main(private field a) -> (field): return a", "main") });
 ```